 2. Rabies is extremely rare in California.

-The most recent (2019) report from CDPH states: "Rabies was not diagnosed in any California resident in 2019.
-Two cases of rabies were diagnosed in California residents in the previous ten years (2009-2018), the most recent in a Contra Costa County resident in 2012."
+The most recent (2021) report from CDPH states: "Rabies was not diagnosed in any California resident in 2021.
+Two cases of rabies were diagnosed in California residents in the previous ten years (2011-2020): Humboldt County in 2011 and Contra Costa County in 2012."

-Even in rabies-endemic areas of the United States like the northeast, southeast and midwest, rabies is uncommon.
-It is detected in wild animals in less than 1 out of every 100,000 animals tested (<0.001% of sick or injured wildlife).
-In the state of California, bats are the most common mammal infected, with skunks and raccoons a distant second.
-Other urban wildlife species such as squirrels, rats, mice, gophers, rabbits, and hares have never been associated with rabies transmission.
-According to the California Department of Public Health, in San Mateo County there were 3 rabid bats reported in 2019 (the most current report available), and in 2018 the rabies virus was detected in 5 bats.
+According to the California Department of Public Health, in San Mateo County there were 4 rabid bats reported in 2021 (the most current report available), and in 2012 the rabies virus was detected in 4 bats.
 However, low risk doesn’t mean no risk, and the deadly nature of rabies infection means it’s still prudent to avoid contact with potentially infected animals.

 3. Rabies vaccination saves lives.